Schweizerischer Nationalfonds / Fonds national suisse

 around the world react to pandemics.
 The end goal is to use this

-- Marc-Antoine Berthod from the University of Applied Sciences and
+knowledge to develop an early warning system for pandemics. - Marc-Antoine Berthod from the University of Applied Sciences and

 Arts Western Switzerland in Lausanne and Gaëlle Clavandier from